 The Lore of Existensis

-In my game session with Existensis, I realized that there is more to the story than obstacles, which is one of my favorite characteristics in games.
+In my game session with Existensis, I realized that there is more to the story than obstacles, which is one of my favorite characteristics of games.
 Actually, there is an entirely unique world.
 No one seems to be particularly at odds with anybody else, but there is a feeling of deep history with ancient orders and magical constructs.
 This aspect ties together the many hodgepodged yet syncretic designs of levels and platforms.
 You may meet a deity on one path, and a tourist on the other.
 It’s a very immersive, and compelling experience.
 If you want to really spend some time with this, and perhaps have a philosophical/mindful video game experience, you can find that here.

-Characters get so deep and practically step-aside as if their superiority is not particularly urgent.
+Characters get so deep and practically step aside as if their superiority is not particularly urgent.
 This makes it feel like these spirits have all had plenty of time to work out their issues and establish that reconciliation is complete.
 And, especially, it makes you feel like you’re in a world that’s somehow handcrafted yet deep with mysteries and paths.
 That’s pretty amazing, and bold.

 A Beautiful Game

-This game adheres to no particular denomination or dogma, but there is plenty enough deep content that if you want to play a spiritual video game, you can actually do that there.
+This game adheres to no particular denomination or dogma, but there is plenty enough deep content that if you want to play a spiritual video game, you can actually do it there.
 You don’t even really have to call it spiritual.
 Philosophical, intellectual, creative, complex.
 Those words work too.

 This is a really cool game, but if you’re on the fence, it has already had glowing reception elsewhere.
 I love the ability to support this developer, and I reckon you could too.